mschwld/nnn/.github/ISSUE_TEMPLATE/bug_report.md

 If we need more information and there is no communication from the bug reporter within 7 days from the date of request, we will close the issue.
 If you have relevant information, resume discussion any time.

-#### FEATURE REQUESTS

-Please consider contributing the feature back to `nnn` yourself.
-Feel free to discuss in the ToDo list thread.
-We are more than happy to help.

 --- PLEASE DELETE THIS LINE AND EVERYTHING ABOVE ---

 #### Environment details (Put `x` in the checkbox along with the information)